Araule/echosis/README.md

-# One Framework to analyse of echo chambers on YouTube
+# ECHO chamber analySIS: one framework to analyse of echo chambers on YouTube

 ## Installation